 6. More Space for Your Flyer

-Back to folded leaflets but, don’t worry, this one is actually that complicated and you can even get them printed with us.
+Back to folded leaflets but, don’t worry, this one isn't actually that complicated and you can even get them printed with us.
 Cross-fold leaflets give you more space to work with while still packing away into a neat, manageable size.

 Most people make use of cross-folded leaflets when they have a map that the need to include – you’ll find them at zoos, exotic gardens, theme parks and the like.
 But that’s not all they’re good for.
 See how designer, Sarah Ferrari, created a mini lookbook for her client, leaving her plenty of space to show off all the different products.

 Finally, we’ll leave you with something really quite impressive.
 Take your standard folded leaflet to the next level with some added pop-up features.
 What a way to catch people’s eye and make your leaflet memorable.